- You will need to create a free Submittable account or sign in with Google or Facebook credentials to submit to these forms.

 I. PURPOSE

-EMNRD may award multiple contracts as a result of this Request for Proposal (RFP).
-Any valid proposal resulting from this RFP shall be valid for one year from the proposal due date specified below in Section VIII Contact Person and Due Dates.
+Forestry Division may award more than one Professional Services Agreement (PSA) as a result of this Request for Proposals (RFP).
+Any procurement which may result from this RFP is valid for one year from date of issue as indicated in Section VIII, Contact Person and Due Dates, below.

 II.
 ELIGIBLE OFFERORS

-This RFP is directed to individuals and firms who meet the following criteria.
+This RFP is directed to individuals and entities that meet the criteria below.

 III.
 SCOPE OF WORK